How it all began!

 It all began innocuously.
 One of the initial weeks of Bio Basics, we got some large raw Kilimooku mangoes from our farm.
 Sitting with Neesha, a beloved friend from Mumbai, who was then our house guest, I was describing how to prepare the delicious chutney with Kilimooku manga.
 Then it struck us that we could write out the recipe and share it with our handful of customers.
 We did just that; here it is for you, our first letter to Bio Basics customers, in Neesha’s hand and her drawing.
 Yes, I still have copies!

-Having written articles, reports etc, these letters are where I find myself expressing most freely as if carrying on a conversation, about food, farming and sustainability, my favourite topics other than books.
+Having written articles, reports etc, these letters are where I find myself expressing most freely as if carrying on a conversation, about food, farming, and sustainability, my favorite topics other than books.
 I do bring in books, maybe I should bring in more books and documentaries as well.
 Most of these letters are written on Wednesday morning around 7 AM; that is when we begin our work day on our bi-weekly delivery days.
 Among these letters some of them mean a lot to me, I felt strongly about something ( about the first aadi perukku when the farmer worked for our harvest) and just write it down, some I really enjoyed writing ( like the letters where I have put pictures from my favourite children’s book, The Lion and the Bird ) .

 I have started posting the letters on our blog and hope to have most of them up in the near future.
 Thanks to many of you who get back to me with comments, appreciation, thanking me for suggestions and just saying that you look forward to the letters.
 Having said that many people did not notice the letters for weeks, till we mentioned it on the bill.
-As usual I welcome feedback and your suggestions on things you would like to know more about!
+As usual, I welcome feedback and your suggestions on things you would like to know more about!

 On a personal note, maybe we should think of taking out the time to reflect and write, without being able to delete and edit.
 It could be quite therapeutic and meditative.
-I know our grand parents and parents took pride in writing letters which had no spelling or grammar errors and nothing was struck off.
+I know our grandparents and parents took pride in writing letters which had no spelling or grammar errors and nothing was struck off.
 I wonder if today any of us are equipped to hold a thought and write without getting distracted and diverted!SHARE it! ... and spread the good word!